class Packet

 If promise_separate_access_units_on_input is true, for input data, this

-boolean must be false if the last byte of this packet is not the last
+boolean must be false if this packet does not contain the last byte of

-byte of an AU, and this boolean _may_ be true if the last byte of this
+this boolean _may_ be true if the last byte of the up-to-one AU is in

-packet is the last byte of an AU.
-A client delivering one AU at a time
+this packet.
+A client delivering one AU at a time that's interested in

 If promise_separate_access_units_on_input is false, this boolean is